ngcrawford/Intro_computational_programming_lectures/01_intro_linux.md

 - Big data analysis is typically conducted on computer clusters which run linux

-- Many common tasks, such as sorting and filtering files are 'easily' done in linux
+- Many common tasks, such as sorting and filtering files, are 'easily' done in linux

 - Simple collaboration and version control